SEND – Special Educational Needs and Disability

 The Hamble School recognises the right of every student to be offered an appropriate education and seeks to ensure that, through the implementation of a whole school approach to special needs, each student can reach his or her full potential and grow in independence.

 A team of learning support assistants provide support to students who are on the special educational needs register.
 The staff in The Harbour department are highly committed.
 They establish excellent relationships with the students they deal with, inspiring confidence and encouraging a feeling of security to enable these students to improve their learning.

 Students who require additional support are identified through liaison work with junior schools, regular screening, the school’s referral system and parents’ concerns.
 Our aim is to support students in order to enable them to have access to the national curriculum.
 The school’s policy is that students with special educational needs and disability will be educated in normal classroom situations with their peers.
-The delivery of the curriculum may be differentiated to meet their needs; some class sizes may be smaller and/or additional adult help may be provided on occasion within the classroom.
+The delivery of the curriculum may be differentiated to meet their needs; and additional adult help may be provided on occasion within the classroom for students ADD: with high SEND need (such as students with an EHCP) .
 Help is also given through interventions and through advice to subject teachers.
 The Harbour department has very good links with outside agencies, which they use to support their work and advice on ways forward, both as a whole school and for individual students.

 Some students may qualify for additional support for public examinations at Key Stage 4.
 In these cases ‘Access Arrangements’ for individual students will be applied for following testing.